 Will I receive credits for studying abroad?

-Yes.
-The Office of International Services will work with you and with your academic advisor to ensure that you earn credits that can apply toward your degree program while you are abroad.
+Most programs do have credit associated with them.
+The Office of International Services will work with you and with your academic advisor to determine whether or not the credits can apply toward your degree program while you are abroad.

 How can I use the credits that I earn abroad?